aws-samples/sample-resource-quota-and-control-plane-utilization/cmd/resourcequota/README.md

 config/
     config.json # This is the file lambda will read to initialize
 ```
 Our sample config.json will look like what is shown below.
-The structure of the config file a map of service names (ec2, ebs, iam etc).
+The structure of the config file is a map of service names (`ec2, ebs, iam` etc).
 Each map will contain an array of `quotaMetrics`.
 This tells the solution will metrics it needs to capture.
 These map to the metric we currently have coverage for.
 As more metrics are added to the solution, we will update the config file accordingly.

 ```json
 {